Updated July 12, 2023

 Thus, both encryption vs decryption processes come under cryptology, that is referred to as a mixture of cryptography and cryptanalysis.
 Cryptography consists of techniques for ensuring security with the help of encoding messages to make them unreadable, whereas Cryptanalysis refers to the decoding of the messages where the unreadable form is transformed back to its normal form.

 Encryption is invested for encrypting the information at the end of the sender end before transferring it across the network.
 However, decryption is invested in decrypting the coded content at the end of the receiver.

 This has been a guide to the top difference between Encryption vs Decryption.
-Here we also discuss the key differences with infographics and comparison table.
+Here we also discuss the key differences between infographics and comparison tables.
 You may also have a look at the following articles to learn more-